MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 }
 ```

-Also, for some basic styling purposes, let's change the `src/App.css` to:
+Also, let's change the `src/App.css` to:

 ```css
 .App {